 6. Marketing Content Is Too High-Level To Be Helpful In Specific Situations

 There is no shortage of content available to assist buyers in their purchasing decisions.
-But is it the right content, for the right persona, at the right time in the buyer's journey?
+But is it the right content, for the right persona, at the right time in the buyer's journey - in other words, is it relevant?
 Content can often be misaligned, and this does neither party any good.
-Ensuring that relevant and meaningful material specific to the buyer's jobs-to-be-done, in relation to their stage in solving the business issue, is critical to progressing the conversation.
+Ensuring that pertinent and meaningful material specific to the buyer's jobs-to-be-done, in relation to their stage in solving the business issue, is critical to progressing the conversation.
 As the sale advances, potential customers require information to show the value the solution brings to the organization, and convince them that your answer is the best via customer testimonials and success stories.

 7. It Isn't Easy To Share Content